Steve Heminger, Executive Director

 Andrew B. Fremier, Deputy Executive Director,

 Andrew Fremier is the Deputy Executive Director of the Bay Area Toll Authority (BATA) and Deputy Executive Director, Operations, of the Metropolitan Transportation Commission (MTC), a sister agency to BATA.
 In his BATA role, Fremier supervises administration of all toll revenue for the Bay Area’s seven state-owned toll bridges: Antioch, Benicia-Martinez, Carquinez, Dumbarton, Richmond-San Rafael, San Francisco-Oakland Bay and San Mateo-Hayward.
-In his MTC role he oversees the Highway and Arterial Operations and the Travel and Coordination Information sections.
+In his MTC role he oversees the Highway and Arterial Operations section and the Electronic Fare Payment System.
+In this capacity, he oversees the Bay Area’s 511 phone and web-based traveler information system, the Bay Area Express Lane Network, the Clipper electronic transit-fare card program, and FasTrak electronic toll collection for all eight toll bridges in the Bay Area.

-Under Fremier’s direction, BATA funds the bridges’ day-to-day operations, maintenance and administration and participates in joint oversight of the Toll Bridge Seismic Retrofit Program, including construction of the new East Span of the San Francisco-Oakland Bay Bridge.
+Under Fremier’s direction, BATA funds the bridges’ day-to-day operations, maintenance and administration and participates in joint oversight of the Toll Bridge Seismic Retrofit Program, including completion of the final construction phases of the new East Span of the San Francisco-Oakland Bay Bridge and demolition of the old bridge.

 Prior to joining BATA, Fremier served as the Chief Deputy District Director for the California Department of Transportation (Caltrans), District 4.
 A licensed civil engineer, Fremier held a variety of positions during his 20 years at Caltrans, including leading the Toll Bridge and Highway construction program and developing the Toll Bridge Seismic Retrofit Program.

-Fremier holds a bachelor’s degree in civil engineering from California Polytechnic State University, San Luis Obispo.
+Fremier is chair of the California Toll Operators Committee, a board member of the International Bridge, Tunnel and Turnpike Association and a member of the ITS America Leadership Circle.
+He holds a bachelor’s degree in civil engineering from California Polytechnic State University, San Luis Obispo.

 Office of General Counsel